-Kimberly R. Lane currently serves as the Senior Director for Magnet Curriculum Enhancement Programs in Wake County Public School System (NC).
-Previously, Ms. Lane worked as the Director of Advanced Academics & Magnet Programs in Durham (NC) Public Schools (2018-2020) and Program Manager of Magnet Schools & Gifted Education in Winston-Salem, North Carolina (2012-2018).
-Ms. Lane also worked in school administration at the high school and elementary levels, taught middle school Language Arts/Social Studies, and was a Career and Technical Education high school teacher.
+Dr. Kimberly R. Lane currently serves as the Senior Director for Magnet Curriculum Enhancement Programs in Wake County Public School System (NC).
+Previously, Dr. Lane worked as the Director of Advanced Academics & Magnet Programs in Durham (NC) Public Schools (2018-2020) and Program Manager of Magnet Schools & Gifted Education in Winston-Salem, North Carolina (2012-2018).
+Dr. Lane also worked in school administration at the high school and elementary levels, taught middle school Language Arts/Social Studies, and was a Career and Technical Education high school teacher.
 She even tutored 3rd – 5th grade students while staying at home with her young children.
-Ms. Lane is a mother to three adult children and grandmother to a new granddaughter.
+Dr. Lane is a mother to three adult children and grandmother to a new granddaughter.

-Ms. Lane spent more than a decade in training and development in the corporate world prior to joining the educational community.
-During her tenure in education, she has presented at national and regional conferences including the MSA and the National School Boards’ Association national conferences ; consulted with Brown University, New England Equity Assistance Center; served as a panelist for the Congressional Briefing, Teacher Quality Partnership Grant; was part of a core pilot team for creating the NC STEM school recognition; explored educational experiences in Finland and Estonia, N.C.
+Dr. Lane spent more than a decade in training and development in the corporate world prior to joining the educational community.
+During her tenure in education, she has presented at national and regional conferences including the MSA and the National School Boards’ Association national conferences; consulted with Brown University, New England Equity Assistance Center; served as a panelist for the Congressional Briefing, Teacher Quality Partnership Grant; was part of a core pilot team for creating the NC STEM school recognition; explored educational experiences in Finland and Estonia, N.C.
 State Graduate Program; and, received the Wilcox-Hodnett Doctoral Fellowship in Educational Leadership at N.C.
 State University.
-Ms. Lane is currently researching strategic visioning for magnet programs as part of her doctoral program.
+Dr. Lane researched strategic visioning for magnet programs as part of her doctoral program.

-Ms. Lane holds the Education Specialist license from N.C.
+Dr. Lane holds the Education Specialist license from N.C.
 State University; a Masters in School Administration from Appalachian State University; and, a Bachelor of Arts in Communication and Journalism from the University of North Carolina Chapel Hill.
-She received her Teacher Licensure Education, from the University of North Carolina at Greensboro and is currently a doctoral candidate at N.C.
+She received her Teacher Licensure Education, from the University of North Carolina at Greensboro and received her doctorate at N.C.
 State University.